mehmetegeacican/Web-Templates/README.md

 # Web-Templates
-Web App or Website templates created with HTML, CSS, Javascript, JQuery.
+Single Page Web App or Website templates created with HTML, CSS, JQuery and Javascript.
 Materialize.css and Bootstrap4 has been used for CSS